> ransomware group tracker

 ALPHV/BlackCat BlackCat / Noberus

 Defunct Rust-based RaaS operation that exit-scammed affiliates in early 2024 following the Change Healthcare breach.
 Group infrastructure was seized by FBI/Europol in December 2023 and the operation collapsed shortly after.
 New May 2026 development: two US-based former cybersecurity professionals, Ryan Goldberg (former incident response manager) and Kevin Martin (former ransomware negotiator), each received four-year prison sentences after pleading guilty to conspiracy charges.
 They collaborated with Angelo Martino to purchase access to the ALPHV platform and extorted multiple US victims between April and October 2023.
-Martino is awaiting sentencing later in 2026.
+Martino — a ransomware negotiator for incident-response firm DigitalMint who abused that role by sharing confidential victim information with threat actors to increase ransom payments — pleaded guilty and is scheduled to be sentenced on 2026-07-09.

 TTPs